linhnguyen-gt/bloc_small/README.md

 1. Keep your BLoCs focused on a single responsibility.
 2. Use meaningful names for your events and states.
 3. Leverage the `CommonBloc` for app-wide state management.
-4. Always dispose of your BLoCs and ReactiveSubjects when they're no longer needed.
+4. Always dispose of your BLoCs and `ReactiveSubjects` when they're no longer needed.
 5. Use `blocCatch` for consistent error handling across your app.
 6. Prefer composition to inheritance when creating complex BLoCs.
 7. Utilize `Freezed` for creating immutable event and state classes.
 8. Take advantage of Freezed's union types and pattern matching for more expressive and type-safe event handling.
-9. Use the transformation methods provided by ReactiveSubject to simplify complex stream operations.
+9. Use the transformation methods provided by `ReactiveSubject`, including `doOnData` and `doOnError`, to simplify complex stream operations.
 10. Ensure that all your streams are properly disposed of to prevent memory leaks.

 ## API Reference